Carlin Tunnel: History

 In addition to these larger tunnels, both railroad grades feature several smaller tunnels as the railroad follows Carlin Canyon and downstream Palisade canyon of the Humboldt River.
 The railroad bridges and tunnels near Carlin have made news on a few occasions.
 In 1908, a rock slide nearly caused the Southern Pacific tunnel to collapse resulting in a massive effort to save the rail line.
 In 1939, the City of San Francisco passenger train derailed on one of the Humboldt river bridges, killing 24 and injuring 121.
 The incident was ruled sabotage, but remains unsolved.
 In 2008, a train derailment at a smaller tunnel west of Carlin led to the collapse of one of the Humboldt River bridges.
 This bridge collapse resulted in nationwide rail traffic delays.

+The Interstate 80 tunnels were renovated 2012–2014.